mlsmall/Manging-Employee-Vacation-Requests/README.md

 - API routes that allow managers to:
     - See an overview of all vacation requests.
         - Filter requests by status (approved or pending).
-    - See an overview for each individual employee by employee id.
+    - See an overview for each employee by employee id.
     - See an overview of overlapping vacation requests.
     - Process an individual vacation request and either approve or reject it.
-    - A manager would reject a particular request if there are too many vacation requests overlapping around the same time period.
+    - A manager would reject a particular request if there are too many vacation requests overlapping around the same dates.

-The vacation requests made by employees have the following JSON structure:
+Vacation requests have the following JSON structure:
 ```
 {
   "request_id": REQUEST_ID,